-Grandma put Susie on the kitchen counter.
-She was gentle, loving and with an almost singing voice, she said, “Don’t you cry.
+Grandma gently put Susie on the kitchen counter.
+With a loving and almost singing voice, she said, “Don’t you cry.
 It is embarrassing to cry.
 Beautiful girls like you don’t cry… Crying is a bad habit…”

-The grandma meant well; she doesn’t want her granddaughter to suffer.
+The grandma meant well – she did not want her granddaughter to suffer.
 For many grownups, tears are strongly connected with suffering and pain.
-Many grownups will do anything to satisfy a child’s wants just to make sure the child doesn’t cry.
-Sometimes I also wish we could have the magic power to take all the pain away from our children’s lives.
+Consequently, many adults will do anything to satisfy a child’s wants just to make sure the child does not cry.
+Sometimes, I also wish we could have the magic power to take all the pain away from our children’s lives.

-And at the same time struggle is an important part of our life.
-Life is about falling and knowing how to get up; Magda Gerber said “Learning to fall, getting up again, and moving on is the best preparation for life.”
+As Magda Gerber said, “Learning to fall, getting up again, and moving on is the best preparation for life.”

-Also, by putting a veto on emotions and crying we are not really taking away the pain.
-It is actually confusing for the child why she can’t let her special grown-up know how she feels.
-Eventually, the child will learn that some emotions are scary or unacceptable and they need to be hidden.
-And this of course does not help the child in processing their emotions and being able to move on.
+By putting a veto on emotions and crying, we are not really taking away the pain.
+It is actually confusing for the child why she cannot let her special grown-up know how she feels.
+Eventually, the child will learn that some emotions are scary or unacceptable, and they need to be hidden.
+This does not help the child in processing their emotions and being able to move on.

 It’s okay to cry – especially if you really want something and you can’t have it, or it doesn’t exist in reality.
-It is sad, unfair, and unpleasant, “Grandma can’t pick you up right now – she has to leave.”
-This news doesn’t feel good; Susie loves her grandma.
-It feels joyful to dance together with her and no reasoning at that point can make this news feel less sad.
+It is sad, unfair, and unpleasant.
+“Grandma can’t pick you up right now – she has to leave.”
+This news does not feel good; Susie loves her grandma.
+It feels joyful to dance together with her, and no reasoning, at that point, can make this news feel less sad.

-Mourning and sometimes anger is important parts of the process.
+Mourning and sometimes anger are important parts of the process.
 Those “negative” emotions are often scary for grownups, so they try to convince children not to cry and not to feel them.
 Susie is sad!!
 It is hard for her to believe in such injustice!
 Mourning is normal, crying is normal, and feeling frustrated and perhaps even angry is normal.
-When grownups are allowed strong feelings the child can process what’s going on and rejoice, because it was and has passed, it is not stuck anywhere.
-Ok, if we are not going to stop a child from crying, not discourage, not distract, not even redirect – what can grownups do to support a crying child?
+When grownups are allowed strong feelings, the child can process what’s going on and rejoice because it was and has passed, and it is not stuck anywhere.
+If we are not going to stop a child from crying, not discourage, not distract, not even redirect – what can grownups do to support a crying child?

-Normalize experiences.
+- Normalize the child’s experiences.
 It is sad when a loved one needs to go.
-It is ok to cry.
+It is okay to cry.

-Listen, be present, and hug (if the child wants one)
+- Empathize with the child.
+Listen, be present, and hug (if the child wants one).

-When the big emotions go down the child might be ready for simple explanations.
+- Explain when the big emotions go down the child might be ready for simple explanations.
 “Grandma is tired.
 She will go home, rest, and come back tomorrow.
-She will be refreshed and ready to dance with you again
+She will be refreshed and ready to dance with you again.”

-Email me or call for more information about RIE® Parent-Infant Guidance™ Classes.
+If you need more information, email or call me for RIE® Parent-Infant Guidance™ Classes.